BraVRom/braVRom/README.md

 ➤⠀A⠀B⠀O⠀U⠀T
 </br>

-My name is Brandon, and Im 26yo.
+My name is Brandon, and I'm 26 years old.

-I'm from Canary Islands and I love to play all kind of games but especially fightings, platforms and RPG.
+I'm from the Canary Islands and I love playing all kinds of games, but especially fighting games, platformers, and RPGs.

 I'm a technology enthusiast with a passion for video games and computer systems.
 While I enjoy working with technology, my true passion lies in video editing and graphic design.

-I am currently studying IT Systems Administration and look forward to gaining more experience in the field.
+Currently, I'm studying IT Systems Administration and looking forward to gaining more experience in the field.
 I'm also very interested in cybersecurity.

-I created this profile to upload what I do in class or anything else.
+I created this profile to upload my work from class or anything else I do.

 <h3 align="left">Languages and Tools:</h3>